thecodingdog/nodeinterview_v2/3Creativity/README.md

 ## Situation:
 You are the CTO of an ecommerce company serving a global market.
 The shareholders of the company could like you to come up with a solution to maximize profits using international forex rates.

-You will be given a database of products to work with.
+Your database of products are in the product.json file.

 ## Prerequisites:
 1. MVP must be built on a Node stack